 According to Intego, Finder will

-see only the file type data identifying the file as (in their example) an MP3, but actually double-clicking on the file will cause the OS to notice the program code and run it.
+see only the file type data display a spoofed icon identifying the file as (in their example) an MP3, but actually double-clicking on the file will cause the OS to notice the program code and run it.
 Their proof-of-concept code runs itself, then opens the file in iTunes in order to avoid looking suspicious.

 This is very similar to a (fixed, but still present in a zillion unpatched systems) bug in Internet Explorer for Windows that was exploited by many mass-mailing viruses.
 In that case, IE would decide whether a file was safe by checking the MIME type sent by the server, then use the file extension to decide how to load the file.
 Viruses would generate messages embedding supposed MIDI files that Outlook would try to play, but instead of handing it to a MIDI player, it would ask the OS to open the file.
 Without the MIME info, Windows would see it was a program file and run the virus.